atee001/CUDA_JPEG/README.md

 2. I store C and Transposed C Matrix into Constant Memory.

-3. I compute Matrix Multiplication of C * X.
+3. I compute Matrix Multiplication of C * X and store the results back into shared memory.

+4. I then Compute (C * X)*C^T by Matrix Multiplying the intermediate results in 3 by C^T.

 Quantization can also be applied in each 8 x 8 Block in parallel to remove high frequency components.